slaue/slaue/README.md

-I am a researcher interested in ML, algorithms and optimization.
+I am a researcher interested in ML, algorithms, and optimization.

 <!---
 slaue/slaue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.